 Shade available out of the water

-No camping is permitted at the lake.
-If you want to stay overnight in the areas, you can try
+Camping is not permitted at the lake.
+If you want to stay overnight near this swim, you can try

 The Goldfields Track